robzr/reporter/README.md

 ### TODO

 - Add ruby script and module for parsing Puppet report files to extract reports
-- Create a source parameter to serve executible files
+- Create a source parameter to serve executable files
 - Look into resource collectors for more sophisticated installation
 - Test & document using with notify/subscribe to chain events